Developing live biotherapeutics to prevent and treat diseases of high unmet medical need

-We leverage our deep knowledge of the human microbiome and its role in promoting immune tolerance and fighting infections to develop multi-strain (consortia) Live Biotherapeutic Products (LBPs) and diagnostics for the prevention and treatment of a wide range of diseases in the “maternal-infant axis.”
-Our research and product development focus on diseases of high unmet medical need in the areas of atopic diseases, women’s health, and rare pediatric indications, some of which have limited or no FDA-approved products.
+We leverage our deep knowledge of the human microbiome and its regulatory and developmental functions to develop live biotherapeutic products (LBPs) and diagnostics for the prevention and treatment of a wide range of diseases.
+Our research and development focus on diseases in the “maternal-infant axis”, including atopic diseases, women’s health, and rare pediatric indications, with limited treatment options.

 From Irish origins, Siolta is a Gaelic word for “seeds.”
 Our microbial therapeutics are reseeding the depleted gut microbiome with naturally occurring bacteria, essential for a healthy immune system.

 At the frontier of modern medicine

 Siolta’s holistic, microbiome-based strategy represents a new frontier in the pursuit of tailored, clinically differentiated microbial therapeutics.

 Our proprietary patient-centric Precision Symbiotics Platform™ leverages our targeted biobank of isolates, ex-vivo screening assays, clinical data, machine learning, and manufacturing capabilities to rationally design microbiome-based therapeutics.
 This comprehensive approach allows for the development of multifaceted programs, integrating ecosystem approaches and precision medicine concepts to advance the future of medicine.
 Our Precision Symbiotics Platform™ has enabled us to advance multiple programs from discovery to preclinical and clinical development stages.
 Our multi-strain lead program, STMC-103H is currently in phase 1b/2 development for the prevention of